opensearch-project/documentation-website/_benchmark/reference/commands/aggregate.md

 ### Auto-aggregation flags

-The following new flags can be used to customized auto-aggregation:
+The following new flags can be used to customize the auto-aggregation method:

-- `--test-iterations`: Specifies the number of times to run the workload (default: 1).
+- `--test-iterations`: Specifies the number of times to run the workload (default is `1`).
-- `--aggregate`: Determines whether to aggregate the results of multiple test executions (default: true).
+- `--aggregate`: Determines whether to aggregate the results of multiple test executions (default is `true`).
-- `--sleep-timer`: Specifies the number of seconds to sleep before starting the next test execution (default: 5).
+- `--sleep-timer`: Specifies the number of seconds to sleep before starting the next test execution (default is `5`).
-- `--cancel-on-error`: When set, stops executing tests if an error occurs in one of the test iterations (default: false).
+- `--cancel-on-error`: When set, stops executing tests if an error occurs in one of the test iterations (default is `false`).

 ## Manual aggregation

-Use the `aggregate` command to manually aggregate results from multiple test executions:
+You can use the `aggregate` command to manually aggregate results from multiple test executions.

 ### Usage